Course Descriptions: Masters in Counseling Psychology

 Students will identify designs used in published research, and hone critical thinking skills in depth psychological research and methodology grounded in the fields of marriage and family therapy and professional clinical counseling.
 Each course in the Research Sequence builds upon the previous one with successful completion of the earlier courses required for entrance into the subsequent courses.
 This course focuses on the vocational aspects of depth psychological research and its impact on the clinical practice of marriage and family therapy and professional clinical counseling.
 The course culminates in the submission of the thesis outline in the student’s Research Portfolio.

 The transferential aspects of depth psychological research and the importance of research in advancing the professions of marriage and family therapy, professional clinical counseling, and depth psychology are presented and explored.
-Each course in the Research Sequence builds upon the previous one with successful completion of the earlier courses required for entrance into the subsequent courses.
 Methods of analysis needed for formative and summative program evaluation will be assessed inclusive of the depth perspective.
-The research and writing of the thesis is supervised by a portfolio thesis advisor who guides the students through critiques of drafts of the literature review, area of interest, guiding purpose, and rationale sections of the thesis assigned this quarter.
-Drafts written by the student and critiques by the portfolio thesis advisor are archived in the student’s Research Portfolio.
+The research and writing of the thesis is supervised by a Portfolio Thesis Advisor who guides the students through critiques of drafts of sections of the thesis assigned.
+Elements written by the student are archived in the student’s Research Portfolio.
+This course is the fifth in the seven course research sequence of courses.

 Students deepen their understanding of the vocational and transformational aspects of depth psychological research as a container for soul work and to foster individual, community, and cultural well-being grounded in marriage and family therapy and professional clinical counseling.
-Each course in the Research Sequence builds upon the previous one with successful completion of the earlier courses required for entrance into the subsequent courses.
-All components of the thesis capstone project are assessed and refined including the Abstract, Literature Review, Findings and Clinical Applications section, and Summary and Conclusions section.
+All components of the thesis capstone project are assessed and refined.
 Research and writing is supported by the instructor and supervised by a Portfolio Thesis Advisor.
-All elements of the thesis are submitted to the Research Portfolio.
+Elements of the thesis are submitted to the Research Portfolio.
+This course is the sixth in the seven course research sequence of courses.

 HUMANITIES AND DEPTH TRADITIONS COURSES